Send your story to firstname.lastname@example.org and you just may be our next “Fan of the Month!

 K’NEX: What's your favorite thing you've ever built with K'NEX?

-K’NEX: What other skills did you learn/strengthen with K’NEX (problem solving, critical thinking, innovation)?
+K’NEX: What skills did you learn/strengthen by building with K'NEX (problem solving, critical thinking, innovation)?

 K’NEX: What inspires you?